invasionofsmallcubes/octopress-blog/source/_posts/2013-06-28-road-to-certification-number-3.markdown

 y static in child
 super.y instance in parent
 ```
+Remember that polymorphism is applied only in instance methods, not for attributes.

 ####Overload
 A method must change the list of the parameters.
 Optionally you can change the return type, the access modifier and throw new exception.